mweitzel/firetower/readme.md

 Auto run commands from one terminal, restart from another.

+Simple alternative to guard//wachr/whatever/grunt-watch in bash with no dependencies.

 There are two main operations:
 - `-c` hosts a new command (assumed when no flag provided)
 - `-r` restarts an existing firetower